ios-xr/Solenoid/README.md

 source venv/bin/activate
 ```

 Step 3: Install gRPC (if you are using gRPC).
+Note: if you experience errors at this step and are not using a virtualenv, we encourage reconsidering using virtualenv.
+It often makes these problems go away.
+Otherwise, please consult [grpcio documentation](https://pypi.python.org/pypi/grpcio) for assistance.

 `pip install grpcio`